 At the end of the day, keyword analysis should give access to a set of keywords that are actually used by people and at the same time unique enough to generate highly targeted traffic.
 A keyword analysis is an extremely important step as wrong keywords can make your SEO efforts in vain.

 When optimizing for content the webpage as a whole needs to be taken into consideration.
 This involves the on-page content along with title tags, Meta tags, alt tags, and the page URL.
 For on-page content optimization, the first and foremost step is to find out the keywords that matter most.
 After this is estimated the keywords are spread out inside the content in the most natural manner.
 Search bots give more importance to keywords placed in the heading tags and within the first few lines.

-Also Read: 7 Content Marketing Trends to Watch
+Also Read: 7 Content Marketing Trends to Watch in 2023

 A minimum of 200 words per page and proper spreading out of keywords is considered best from the optimization point of view.
 One must also ensure that the keywords are used naturally within the content.
 This is important from the usability point of view.
 To achieve this you can even break up the keywords without changing the order.